Building a strong business case for technology investment in your Law Practice

 Quantifying your problems by putting them into numbers helps to strengthen a business case.
 For instance, calculating the number of hours spent on duplicated data entry instead of dealing with customer requests, or looking at how poor data integrity is represented as financial loss can help you to choose the most effective solution by giving you a tangible measure to compare potential options against.

-Building a shortlist
+Stage 2: Build a shortlist

 Once the issues are fully understood and clearly expressed, it’s time to look at what potential solutions are available.